LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-use-utterances-for-jekyll-comments.md

 ## _config.yml

-If you followed instructions for [Utterances]/[Giscus], you will end up with simple javascript code like below.
+If you followed instructions for [Utterances]/[Giscus], you will end up with simple javascript code like the below.

 * Utterances